rUngruh/PreferenceAnalysis/README.md

 # The Impact of Mainstream-Driven Algorithms on Recommendations For Children
-This repository contains the code to reproduce the experiments from the paper: **The Impact of Mainstream-Driven Algorithms on Recommendations For Children**, submitted to [ECIR 2025](https://ecir2025.eu/).
+This repository contains the code to reproduce the experiments from the paper: **"The Impact of Mainstream-Driven Algorithms on Recommendations For Children"** by Robin Ungruh, Alejandro Bellogín, and Maria Soledad Pera, accepted as a full paper at [ECIR 2025](https://ecir2025.eu/).

+## Abstract
+ Recommendation algorithms are often trained using data sources reflecting the interactions of a broad user base.
+As a result, the dominant preferences of the majority may overshadow those of other groups with unique ineterests.
+This is something performance analyses of recommendation algorithms typically fail to capture, prompting us to investigate how well recommendations align with preferences of the overall population but also specifically a “non-mainstream” user group: children—an audience frequently exposed to recommender systems but rarely prioritized.
+Using music and movie datasets, we examine the differences in genre preferences between Children and Mainstream Users.
+We then explore the degree to which (genre) consumption patterns of a mainstream group impact the recommendations classical algorithms offer children.
+Our findings highlight prominent differences in consumption patterns between Children and Mainstream Users; they also reflect that children’s recommendations are impacted by the preference of user groups with deviating consumption habits.
+Surprisingly, despite being under-represented, children do not necessarily receive poorer recommendations.
+Further, our results demonstrate that tailoring training specifically to children does not always enhance personalization for them.
+These findings prompt reflections and discussion on how recommender systems can better meet the needs of understudied user groups.

+## Citation
+Robin Ungruh, Alejandro Bellogín, and Maria Soledad Pera.
+2025.
+The Impact of Mainstream-Driven Algorithms on Recommendations For Children.
+In _European Conference on Information Retrieval_

+# Reproducibility Code

 ## Complementary Figures
-In the directory ```Results``, the Figures from the manuscript can be found for further inspection in addition to supplementary Figures.
+In the directory ``Results``, the Figures from the manuscript can be found for further inspection in addition to supplementary Figures.

 ## Datasets
 Create a directory in which you save [LFM-2b](https://www.cp.jku.at/datasets/LFM-2b/), [LFM-1b](https://www.cp.jku.at/datasets/LFM-1b/), and [MovieLens-1m](https://grouplens.org/datasets/movielens/).